kraymira/mind-timer-web-app/README.md

 # mind-timer-web-app
 🧘 Meditation Timer

-To run this upp simply use:
+To run this app simply use:
  node ./index.js
  and visit http://localhost:3000/